JayPatell1999/PracticalJay/README.md

 ## ⚠️ Known Issue
 - Location-based path tracking crashes due to dependency conflicts on some devices.
 This is under investigation.
+- Light and pressure measurement does not work correctly as of now.

 ## 🛠 Setup Instructions